-Amid allegations, Founders Group president talks
+Amid allegations, Founders Group managing partner talks

 Dan Liu, a partner in the China-based company Founders Group International that has purchased 22 golf courses and multiple other businesses and properties on the Grand Strand, says reports in Chinese publications of alleged fraud in a Chinese company he is affiliated with are erroneous.